Treatment you need. Support you deserve.

 To Avoid a Serious Threat to Health or Safety We may use or give out your health information if your health and safety is at risk or in danger.
 We also will give out your health information if the health of the public or another individual is at risk.
 If we give this information out, it will be given to someone who may be able to prevent the threat.

 Organ and Tissue Donation If you are an organ donor, we may give out your health information to people who deal with organ collection, eye or tissue transplants, or to a donation bank.
-We give your information to these people to make sure organ or tissue donation or transplants can be made.
+We give your information to these people to make sure organ or tissue donations or transplants can be made.

 Military and Veterans If you are a member of the armed forces, we may give out your health information as required by those military authorities in command.
 If you are a member of the military of another country, we may release your health information to the authority in command in your country.